 The status of your credit score

-Having bad credit can make getting a buy to let mortgage extremely difficult.
+Getting a buy to let mortgage with bad credit can be difficult.
 The good news is that it’s still possible.
 In most cases, you’ll more than likely need a specialist lender to secure a buy to let mortgage.
 As each adverse credit file varies, it does mainly depend on the severity of the credit issues and how recent they were as this is what lenders will look at.

 Buy to let property criteria